Ranjani Shettar

 Ranjani Shettar (born 1977) is an Indian visual artist known for her large-scale sculptural installations.

-Her work has been exhibited at The Metropolitan Museum of Art, the Museum of Modern Art (MoMA), the San Francisco Museum of Modern Art.
-Her works are in the permanent collections of The Metropolitan Museum of Art, and The Guggenheim Museums and Foundation.
+Her work has been exhibited at The Metropolitan Museum of Art, the Museum of Modern Art (MoMA), the San Francisco Museum of Modern Art, the Barbican Centre, the Fondation Hermes in Singapore, and the Cartier Fondation in Paris.
+It has also been in exhibitions including the 55th Carnegie International and the 61st Venice Biennale.
+Her works are in the permanent collections of The Metropolitan Museum of Art and The Guggenheim Museums and Foundation.

 Personal life and education

 Shettar was born in 1977 in Bangalore, Karnataka, India.
 She earned her Bachelors of Fine Arts and Masters of Fine Arts in Sculpture from the College of Fine Art, Karnataka Chitrakala Parishath, completing her studies in 1998 and 2000, respectively.
 Shettar currently lives and works in Karnataka, India.

 Career

 Shettar's first solo exhibition, Indian Spring, was held in 2004 at the Talwar Gallery in New York City.
-Since then, her work has been featured in various museums worldwide.

 Her work has been the subject of publications from institutions such as the National Gallery of Victoria, Melbourne, and from galleries like the Talwar and Marian Goodman Gallery.

 Shettar has received multiple recognitions for her practice, including the Hebbar Foundation Award (1999, 2003), the Charles Wallace Trust Award (2004), the Sanskriti Award (2008), and the Aditya Vikram Birla Kalakiran Puraskar (2011).

 In 2023, the Barbican Centre in London presented Shettar's first major institutional exhibition in Europe, titled Cloud Songs on the Horizon, featuring a series of expansive suspended sculptures throughout the Conservatory.

+In 2026, Shettar was one of five artists selected to represent India at the Venice Biennale.
+The work she displayed was titled Under the same sky (2026), a handmade garden composed of fabric, steel, and lacquer flowers.